Technion – Israel Institute of Technology: Data and Decision Sciences

+Over the years, the faculty underwent significant shifts in research focus and curriculum, leading to a name change in January 2023 to the Faculty of Data and Decision Sciences, better reflecting its academic core.

 Materials Science and Engineering

 Home to Nobel Laureate in Chemistry Distinguished Prof. Dan Shechtman, the Faculty of Materials Engineering is Israel's major study center in materials science.
 The Faculty houses the Electron Microscopy Center, the X-Ray Diffraction Laboratory, the Atomic force microscopy Laboratory and the Physical and Mechanical Measurements lab.

 Mathematics

 The Faculty of Mathematics houses both pure and applied mathematics, and was home to the mathematician Paul Erdős.
 Founded in 1950, it has around 46 faculty members, 200 undergraduate students and 100 graduate students.
 It provides instruction for students in all other Technion faculties and organizes mathematics competition for gifted high school students and a summer camp in number theory.

 Mechanical Engineering

 Founded in 1948, the Technion Faculty of Mechanical Engineering has over 830 students and 215 graduate students.
 Research is conducted in the faculty's 36 laboratories across the whole spectrum of mechanical engineering, from nano-scale fields through to applied engineering of national projects.